Fast dynamical similarity analysis: Results

-To demonstrate that the family of fastDSA methods is both efficient and reliable for dynamic similarity analysis we compare them under diverse scenarios.
-We apply them to two major sets of simulations \citep[similar to][]{ostrow2023beyond}, where the underlying dynamics are well characterized a priori (and therefore can serve as a ground truth), and investigate (in)sensitivity, convergence, computational efficacy, and accuracy of all fastDSA variants to different forms of changes in governing dynamics.
+To demonstrate that the family of \fastDsaTermAbbriv\ methods is both efficient and reliable for dynamic similarity analysis, we compare them under diverse scenarios.
+We apply them to two major sets of simulations, where the underlying dynamics are well characterized a priori (and therefore can serve as a ground truth), and investigate the (in)sensitivity, convergence, computational efficacy, and accuracy of all \fastDsaTermAbbrivPlu\ variants to different forms of change in governing dynamics.